 The committee consists of a Health Professions Advisor and 1–2 other members of the University community.

-What is the committee interview and composite letter?
+What are the committee interview and composite letter?

 The committee strongly encourages each applicant to treat the committee interview in the same way you would treat an interview at the professional schools and to prepare appropriately.